informalsystems/reactor-experiments/README.md

 This repository will eventually contain several proof-of-concept Rust programs that will demonstrate different concurrency architectures/approaches.

+See the [plaintext project](./.plaintext/README.md) for more details as to the structure of the project, including milestones, deliverables and the breakdown thereof.

 ## Approaches
 At present, the approaches under consideration include the following.